KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-PrometheusAlerts by spyder007](https://github.com/spyder007/MMM-PrometheusAlerts)

-1. Recommendation: Found 'uses: actions/checkout@v3' in file `node.js.yml`: Replace it with v4.
-2. Typo: Found 'Magic Mirror' in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`.
+1. Typo: Found 'Magic Mirror' in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`.
-3. Recommendation: Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+2. Recommendation: Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-4. Recommendation: Found 'node-fetch' in file `PrometheusService.test.ts`: Replace it with built-in fetch.
+3. Recommendation: Found 'node-fetch' in file `PrometheusService.test.ts`: Replace it with built-in fetch.
-5. Recommendation: Found 'node-fetch' in file `PrometheusService.ts`: Replace it with built-in fetch.
+4. Recommendation: Found 'node-fetch' in file `PrometheusService.ts`: Replace it with built-in fetch.

 ## [MMM-Property-Managed by stewartmckee](https://github.com/stewartmckee/MMM-Property-managed)